zarinplus/docs/README.md

 ### Wallet List

-Shows the list of active wallets and the wallet that user had transactions with.
+Shows the list of active wallets.

 #### Reverse Endpoint